TITLE 12

 (3) In which the representative has any other actual or potential conflict of interest with the represented beneficiaries with respect to the particular question or dispute, including but not limited to a conflict resulting from a differing investment horizon or an interest in present income over capital growth.

-(g) For purposes of this section, when a trust (the “beneficiary trust”) is a beneficiary of another trust, the beneficiary trust shall be represented by its trustee or, if the beneficiary trust is not in existence, the beneficiary trust shall be represented by those persons who would be beneficiaries of the beneficiary trust if the beneficiary trust were then in existence.
+(g) For purposes of this section, when a trust (the “beneficiary trust” ) is a beneficiary of another trust, the beneficiary trust shall be represented and bound by its trustee or, if the beneficiary trust is not in existence, the beneficiary trust shall be represented and bound by those persons who would be beneficiaries of the beneficiary trust if the beneficiary trust were then in existence, the designated representatives of the persons who would be beneficiaries of the beneficiary trust if the beneficiary trust were then in existence, or the person authorized to represent the persons who would be beneficiaries of the beneficiary trust if the beneficiary trust were then in existence under any other subsection of this section.

 § 3548.
 Limited purpose trust companies; general powers of appointment.